Course Instructors:

 - Email: saeed@asiri.net

-- Twitter: @drsaeedasiri
+- Twitter: @profsaeedasiri

 - Facebook: saeedasiri

-Course Description:
+Course Desription:

-Introduction, Laplace transforms , system transfer function (TF), constructing Block diagrams, state space equations of control systems. mathematical modeling of dynamic systems: mechanical, electrical, transient response of a system, Bode plots for system identification and stability, Nyquist diagram , stability of the system, Routh’s stability criterion, basic control actions, design the control systems in state space, using MATLAB to study any linear system.
+Introduction, system transfer function (TF), constructing Block diagrams, state space equations of control systems. mathematical modeling of dynamic systems: mechanical, electrical, transient response of a system, Bode plots for system identification and stability, Nyquist diagram , stability of the system, Routh’s stability criterion, basic control actions, design the control systems in state space, using MATLAB to study any linear system.

 Text Book: Modern Control Engineering, Katsuhiko Ogata, Fifth Edition